Grant-Allan/cop4331-group2/Artifacts/architecture.md

 * [Classes and User Stories Table](https://docs.google.com/spreadsheets/d/10gMX3J2eLyLBGGlVqlST6ApMDbC5cVMB9u_VOisA83M/edit?usp=sharing)

+* Player class: this handles the main game mechanics and information for the player.
+The player's name, lives, and score are tied to this class.
+This information is accessed by the Leaderboard and Transistion classes, as they need this information to display it on the screen for the user.
+It has a composition relationship to the classes for each individual minigame, because all the minigames run off of this starting class.
+* Main Menu (UI) class: This class handles the main display for the game, including all of its buttons and functionalities.
+It has a composition relationship to the Leadership and Transition classes because they don't exist without the Main Menu class first.
+* Leaderbeard (UI) class: This class displays the leaderboard and includes a button to exit back to the main menu screen.
+* Transition (UI) class: This class displays information between the minigames.
+This includes displays the lives and current level.
+* Game Over (UI) class: This class is the display shown when the game is lost.
+It includes a main menu button and an exit button.
+It also inherits from the transition class.
+* Minigames: Each of the many minigames will have its own class because they may have difference attributes and methods.
+As there will be many minigames, we felt it was too much to include in the class diagram.
+We kept it to the major classes.
+Each minigram class will inherit from a minigame interface, which has a set of standard attributes and methods that each should need.

 # Data Design

 We are not using databases for this project.
 All data will be stored in data structures of various types.